vitessio/website/content/en/docs/user-guides/schema-changes/concurrent-migrations.md

 - Any `REVERT` request is eligible for concurrent execution.
 - There can be at most one non-concurrent (regular) migration running at any given time.
 - There may be an unlimited number of concurrent migrations running at any given time, on top of potentially a single non-concurrent migration.
-- But there will never be two migrations running concurrnelty that operate on the same table.
+- But there will never be two migrations running concurrently that operate on the same table.

+To clarify:

+- `gh-ost` and `pt-osc` `ALTER` migrations are not eligible to run concurrently
+- A "normal" `online` `ALTER` migration is not eligible to run concurrently.
+A `REVERT` of an `online` migration _is_ eligible though.

 ## Scheduling notes

+- Multiple migrations can be in `ready` state.
+The scheduler will check them one by one to see which is eligible to next run.
+- Migrations will advance to `running` state one at a time, at most a few seconds apart.
+- A migration can be blocked from `running` if it operates on the same table as an already running migration.
+- While one or more migrations can be blocked from `running`, other migrations, even if submitted later, could start running, assuming no concurrency conflicts.